icicimov/kubernetes-bitwarden_rs/README.md

-# Kubernetes deployment in AWS
+# Kubernetes deployment in AWS/AKS

 These manifests provide way to deploy fully functional and secure `bitwarden_rs` application behind `nginx-ingress-controller` and AWS ELBv1 in Kubernetes hosted in AWS.
 It provides little bit more than just simple deployment but you can use all or just part of the manifests depending on your needs and setup.